 The Cover Note must include:

-- List the ICT skills and programmes (including courses/modules at University that you have successfully completed) that you are proficient in
+*List of the IT skills and programmes that you are proficient in

-- List your top three areas of interest (such as the link between ICT and disaster risk reduction)
+*List of your top three areas of interest

-- Explain why you are the best candidate for that specific preference.
+*Explanation about why you are the most suitable candidate for this specific internship

 Please note that due to the large number of applicants, divisions are not in a position to reply to each application and that only short-listed applicants will be contacted for further consideration.